canjs/canjs/guides/sending-data-to-a-service.md

 ## Saving and updating a model
 Let's look at a few items in the code above.
 Notice that we're creating a new instance of a model (MenuOrderModel) in the createOrder function.
-Unlike data access methods, which are called statically off of the prototype, the save, update, and delete methods are called off of a specific instance of a model.
+Unlike data access functions, which are called statically off of the prototype, the save, update, and delete functions are called off of a specific instance of a model.
 So, if we want to create a new order, we will need to work with an instance of the MenuOrderModel.